kotwiceal/lab-exp-proc/docs/topics/Intermittency processing of PIV and hot-wire signals.md

 | `diffilt = '4ordgauss'` | means what a kernel is used for data filtering<br>`sobel` - kernel Sobel filter<br>`4ord` - kernel of 4th order finite difference schema<br>`4ordgauss` - kernel of 4th order finite difference schema weighted by Gauss function |
 | `dirdim = 3`            | specify a dimenstion of data differentiation                                                                                                                                                                                      |
 | `pow = 2`               | power results to specified value                                                                                                                                                                                                  |
-Next step is statistical parameters estimation by intecactive mode
+Next step is statistical parameters estimation by interactive mode

 ```octave
 %% define statistical modes constraints